 Give yourself half a day if you’re not on a tight deadline—wait until the afternoon or the next morning—and review your work with refreshed eyes.
 That extra bit of time away might just be what you need to improve the quality of your work.

 Another tip to tackle the skim-reading mindset when self-editing is to change the way your document looks.
-When you edit your own work, you’re familiar with how the sentences look.
-You know where everything is subconsciously.
+You’re familiar with how the sentences look when you edit your own work.
+You know where everything is subconscious.
 It’s like waking up in the morning and going to brush your teeth—you don’t have to look at the counter to know where your toothbrush and toothpaste are.
 Autopiloting through the process is a natural option.

 These are just some things you can do to trick your brain into thinking it’s reading something completely new.
 Instead of skipping over repeated words and auto-correcting spelling mistakes, it is more compelled to pay attention to every word given this different view.
 And that attention makes it harder for mistakes to slip through, meaning you’ll end up with a neat content copy by the end.

 Hopefully, you find these tips helpful and can incorporate them into your own work process to level up your content.
-Whether you’re working on blog articles or email marketing, here’s to making sure that your writing is flawless and professional!
+Whether you’re working on blog articles or email marketing, here’s to ensure that your writing is flawless and professional!